TUD-RST/bounds-lorenz/README.md

-# Automatic Generation of Bounds for the Lorenz System Using Quantifier Elimination
+# Generation of Bounds for the Lorenz System Using Quantifier Elimination

 This project contains the REDUCE source files for the computation of bounds using quantifier elimination with application to the chaotic Lorenz system.
 The project allows the verification of the results presented in the follwing paper: